Many dental practices fall into the trap of letting dental insurances dictate the care and well-being of their patients.

-The traditional doctor/patient relationship is alive and well in the Dental Leaders practice.
+The traditional doctor/patient relationship is alive and well in the Island Dental practice.
 We take the time to treat you in a caring, professionally conscientious, and educational manner.
 Regardless of any third parties.
 And that is to your benefit, dentally and financially!
 We treat you; we revere that relationship; and help you to achieve the dental health goals that you agree too.
 THAT is a contract between us!
 Remember, insurance companies are in the business of keeping your premium money.
 That is how they make a profit.
 They take in more money than they pay out.

 WHAT WE DO:

 - Through service, attention, timeliness, quality, preparation, and training; to be continuously worth the choice to go out of network!

 - As a service, we make reasonable attempts to confirm that you are covered and get a basic description of your benefits.

 - As a service, we file insurance claims and predetermination's on your behalf.